2025 Triennial August 28 - October 26

 The debut of the WATER ART ARCHIVE, an interactive geography of Water Art around the world.

-a RESIDENCY in partnership with the Wildlife Conservation Society / NY Aquarium focused on research expeditions of HUDSON CANYON.
+Live Art from the Deep, a RESIDENCY in partnership with the Wildlife Conservation Society / NY Aquarium focused on research expeditions of HUDSON CANYON.
+Residents Sherese Francis and Perrin Ireland will be working on-site at the Aquarium for the month of September.

 and WORKSHOPS by